-“How to Host Friendsgiving,” you ask.
+“How to Host Friendsgiving?” you ask.
 Well, I have hosted many Friendsgivings + Thanksgivings at this point.
-I have probably roasted 30 turkeys at this point, made hundreds of pounds of mashed potatoes, and decorated, organized, and hosted.
+I have probably roasted 30 turkeys, made hundreds of pounds of mashed potatoes, and decorated, organized, and hosted.

 What is Friendsgiving?

-It’s a get-together, party, shindig that is normally thrown sometime between November 1st-Mid January.
+It’s a get-together, party, shindig that is usually thrown sometime between November 1st-Mid January.
 I’ve also heard of people throwing a mid-year, summer Friendsgiving since that time of year is less busy.

 Anyways, Friendsgiving is normally friends getting together to share a meal.
-Sometimes it’s the same dishes as you’d find at a traditional Thanksgiving or sometimes it’s themed and centers around completely different food.
+Sometimes it’s the same dishes you’d find at a traditional Thanksgiving; sometimes, it’s themed and centers around entirely different food.

 Normally there are some games, maybe a few drinks.

-Hopefully, there is a moment of gratitude for the people in your life or the growth over the past year.
+Hopefully, there will be a moment of gratitude for the people in your life or the growth over the past year.